Notes from the practice.

 Peer review is often described as quality control.
 We think that is wrong.
 It is more accurately a system of disciplined attention.

-A peer reviewer reads a manuscript with a particular kind of attention: not the author's, not a critic's, but a colleague's.
-The question is not whether the work is good or bad in the abstract, but whether it does what it claims to do, in language a reader other than the author can follow, with evidence a reader other than the author can check.
+A peer reviewer reads a manuscript with the attention of a colleague.
+That is different from the attention of the author, and different again from the attention of a critic.
+The question is whether the work does what it claims to do, in language a reader other than the author can follow, with evidence a reader other than the author can check.

 This is precisely the attention we offer when we write a forensics report or a system specification.
-We are not arguing for a position; we are reading the work — the logs, the architecture, the integration — and reporting what is there in language another professional can verify.
+We are not arguing for a position.
+We are reading the work itself: the logs, the architecture, the integration.
+We report what is there, in language another professional can verify.

 The discipline is the same.
 The journal article and the technical brief are two versions of the same kind of object: an account, signed, that someone else will read carefully.